Terraform Best Practices for Production — Modules, State Management & CI/CD

 backend "s3" {

-bucket = "my-company-tfstate"
+bucket = "mycompany-terraform-state"

-key = "prod/vpc/terraform.tfstate"
+key = "prod/network/terraform.tfstate"

 region = "ap-south-1"